-While most travellers head straight to known tourist spots like Boracay or Bohol, Huub shares with us his impressions of some Philippines islands in the Visayas that are still very much under-the-radar.
+While most travellers head straight to known tourist spots like Boracay or Bohol, Huub shares with us this travel guide to the Visayas, the Philippines’ central islands, which are still very much under-the-radar.

 The Visayas is one of the three island groups in the Philippines.
 On the map, this archipelago forms the spine of the country.
 Thanks to its rich nature, many different languages, beaches and vibrant festivals, the Visayas group is representing the Philippines heart at the same time.
 Explore some of the lesser known, but astonishing Filipino gems.